Cedar Rapids

 Safety tips for first-time visitors

-- Use reliable transport: Stick to reputable taxi companies or ride-sharing services like Uber or Lyft for transportation.
-Avoid hailing rides from unmarked vehicles.
+• Use reliable transport: Stick to reputable taxi companies or ride-sharing apps like Uber or Lyft for transportation.
+Avoid hailing unmarked vehicles on the street.

 Is Cedar Rapids safe for families?